CTR-tools/CTR-tools/README.md

 CSEQ - custom music sequences found in HWL files.\
 BNK - sound bank, a labeled set of headerless VAG samples.

+##CTRFramework
+CTRFramework is a shared DLL you can use in your projects.

 ## bigtool
 Extracts/builds BIGFILE.BIG.